ktrnka/faq-builder/blog_posts/linux_2014osx.md

 # Context

-I have an old Macbook Pro (2014, Intel-based).
-The hardware is still in good condition, but Apple stopped providing OS X updates.
-Then Chrome stopped updating for the OS version.
+I have an old MacBook Pro (Retina, 13-inch, Mid 2014, Intel CPU).
+The hardware is still in good condition but Apple stopped providing OS X updates.
+Then eventually Chrome stopped updating for the OS version.
 Then Docker stopped updating for it.
-I even ran had incompatibility with a Python module (DuckDB) which stopped supporting it.
+I even had incompatibility with a Python module (DuckDB) which stopped supporting it.

-Ubuntu has given the machine new life!
-I can use it for both casual web use as well as software development.
-I haven't gone and wiped the OS X partition because I don't need the space but eventually I will.
+This post is about the steps I took to install Ubuntu on it, which has given the machine new life.
+It's slightly improved my casual web experience and massively improved my software development experience.

 The install and setup was not always straightforward and some of the guides were outdated so I wanted to write it all down for anyone else trying this.

 # Freeing up space
-Freeing up space took extra effort.
-Apparently a while back, an OS X update created an entire new partition and I either didn't realize or forgot.
-That was the biggest amount of space to free up.
-Perplexity was helpful to guide me through it.
+I used Perplexity to help guide me through the diagnostic process in freeing up space, and to create a safe plan to test what was safe to delete.
+The biggest discovery was a whole partition from an old OS X update that I could delete.

 # Trying and installing Ubuntu
-The system is very picky about the USB drive.
+The Mac is very picky about the USB drive.
 What worked:
 - Formatting as MS‑DOS (FAT) with GUID Partition Map in Disk Utility (other formats run on my other computer were not recognized) [link](https://discourse.ubuntu.com/t/create-a-bootable-usb-stick-on-macos/14016)
 - dd to flash the iso (steps below)
 - Boot with Option held down and choose EFI Boot.

 I followed [these steps](https://osxdaily.com/2015/06/05/copy-iso-to-usb-drive-mac-os-x-command/) to flash the ISO.
 ```